jmackey-astro/PION/README.txt

 world' program, then something strange is going on and probably the best thing is to contact me.

-Parallel code should always be run with the "redirect=/path/to/file" argument included, otherwise every process will output its info to the console which is messy.
+Parallel code should usually be run with the "redirect=/path/to/file" argument included, because it can produce a lot of screen output.
 A typical example script is quoted below:

 ********************* run.sh ****************************
 #!/bin/bash